saidurNsu/vue-js-basics/README.md

 > in this method we update the state of our app without touching the DOM - all DOM manipulations are handled by Vue, and the code you write is focused on the underlying logic.

 Vue also provides the v-model directive that makes two-way binding between form input and app state a breeze

+Composing with Components

+In Vue, a component is essentially a Vue instance with pre-defined options.
+Registering a component in Vue is straightforward

+If there is a component, the data object has to be referred from a function

+In case of a component, the data is a function, which is used with Vue.extend To refer to the data from the component, we need to create an instance of it

+vue js template
+we can render any html element through  vue js

+image src
+though V-bind :image src we can render image through vue js

+vue js component
+we can define customised html elements from vue js components by using vue.component